CADLabs/ethereum-economic-model/README.md

 ### Model Assumptions

-The model implements the official Ethereum Specification wherever possible but rest on a few default validator-level assumptions detailed in the [ASSUMPTIONS.md](ASSUMPTIONS.md) document.
+The model implements the official Ethereum Specification wherever possible, but rests on a few default validator-level assumptions detailed in the [ASSUMPTIONS.md](ASSUMPTIONS.md) document.

 ## Environment Setup